Rug placement is as important as rug selection. If you get it wrong, it can drastically change the scale and overall aesthetic of your space.

 An aesthetically pleasing space aids in achieving a flowing design.
 Here are some tips and images to aid in your own rug placement.

 In a living area, size matters with rugs; it can overcrowd a room or even make it too spacious depending on your furniture.

 A rug has to be large enough to cover all ground with couches sitting fully on it, or partially, as displayed above.
 In the case of smaller rugs, seating needs to be at an even distance.
 That principle also applies to circular rugs, as displayed below.

-Rugs under dining tables are best around 60 to 70cm wider in dimensions in proportion to the table and chairs as it enhances the shape, similar to round rugs under round tables.
+Rugs under dining tables are best around 60cm to 70cm wider in dimensions and in proportion to the table and chairs as it enhances the shape, similar to round rugs under round tables.

 Smaller rugs in bedrooms create a better effect than large ones.
 They can be placed on either side of the bed or just one side, adding the feel of luxury by using a large rug that is visible under a bed however leaving space for bedside tables on the floor to enhance the space and accentuate the floor to wall.